SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ```
 cd <myDirectory>
 ```
 4. Create an initial CAP project by executing the command `cds init`.
-It creates the project in a new folder called ```cpapp```.
+It creates the project in a new folder called ```RiskManagement```.
 ```
-cds init cpapp
+cds init RiskManagement
 ```
 5. Enter the project folder.
 ```
-cd cpapp
+cd RiskManagement
 ```
 6. Open the project in VS Code.
 ```